ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 ### Essential Queries

-- List the queries considered essential for the application.
+- List the queries considered essential for the application. -  (We will get these queries from Saloni and put it here with some description.)
-- Discuss how these queries influence the design of the Cassandra schema.
+- Discuss how these queries influence the design of the Cassandra schema. - Check raw data folder

 ## Design Cassandra Schema